Activity: An Experiment with Dice

 Many people think that one of these cubes is called "a dice".
 But no!

 The plural is dice, but the singular is die: i.e. 1 die, 2 dice.

 We usually call the faces 1, 2, 3, 4, 5 and 6.

-Example: if one die shows 2 and the other die shows 6, then the total score would be 2 + 6 = 8
+Example: when one die shows 2 and the other shows 6 the total score is 2 + 6 = 8

 Question: Can you get a total of 8 any other way?

 What about 6 + 2 = 8 (the other way around), is that a different way?